navneet1083/navneet1083.github.io/_pages/about.md

 I am Deep Learning Programmer specialising in training Deep Learning model on computer vision and also visualising neural network attentions to see how model is doing.
 It includes Grad-CAM, neurons activations, layers visualisation etc. I have trained several models on object detection (large as satellite-images and small as cashews nuts), gaze detection, facial attributes (like gender, emotion, age, pose on single model).

-Passionate about discovering insights into complex systems from data.
+[//]: # (Passionate about discovering insights into complex systems from data.
 Results oriented, decisive leader in Big Data space that combines an entrepreneurial spirit with corporate-refined execution in Big Data strategy.
-Creativity to go beyond current tools to deliver the best solution to the problem, ability and comfort with working independently and making key decisions on projects.
+Creativity to go beyond current tools to deliver the best solution to the problem, ability and comfort with working independently and making key decisions on projects.)

+Now, I have been investing effective timings in fine-tuning LLMs.
+I have done couple of PoCs and hosted website for question-answering with BERT/GPT model and vector database (pincecone;redis).
+I have been fine-tuning model like FLAN-T5, GPT with PEFT using LoRA, Adapter techniques which reduces the parameters to be trained hence most weights remain unchanged.
+Also worked on BLEU and ROUGE score for model performance and evaluation.
+I have also worked on models hosted on hugging face (like Llama, GPT etc) and benchmarks like HELM and GLUE.

 I have done research on temporal data for determining fight, vandalism, bullying etc. I have trained these models on (with modified) MobileNets, Squeezenets, FireNets etc. to run on embedded devices like RockPro, Nvidia Nano etc. Where device is not concern, i trained models on ResNet-101 also with little bit modification as related to features extractions.

 #### Summary of my DL/ML proficiency skills are: